InteragencyEcologicalProgram/zooper/README.md

 For many studies, taxonomic resolution has changed over time.
 This could confound analyses of zooplankton communities and abundances over time.

+# Code of conduct

+Please note that the ‘zooper’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.